-There are no restrictions about the potential borrowers as well as no prejudices about women’s creditworthiness.
+There are no restrictions on the potential borrowers as well as no prejudices about women’s creditworthiness.
 That’s why banks are really condescending about it.

-Though basing on my experience, women are even more responsible when it comes to the substantial financial expenses.
+Though based on my experience, women are even more responsible when it comes to the substantial financial expenses.

 Women are gradually taking leadership positions in today’s business American world.

-American women occupy more than half of the labor force in the financial services industry.
+American women occupy more than half of the labour force in the financial services industry.
 Not that I am a feminist but I am kinda satisfied with the growing statistic.

 And the final touch – women show positive results when it comes to debt repayment.
-It makes banks to reconsider our chances on getting small business loans.
+It makes banks to reconsider our chances of getting small business loans.

-Read also my article bout refinancing student loan.
+Read also my article about refinancing student loan.

 To sum up today’s situation with small business loans, I must confess that it’s improving.
-So, ladies, no excuses from now, deal?
+So, ladies, no excuses, for now, deal?

 5 Winning Steps to Reach Approval